 - Go to Exchange System Manager > Tools > Mailbox Recovery Center.

 - Right click Mailbox Recovery Center and select Add Mailbox Store.

 - Select the option “Append the new definitions at the end of the file” and click on Next.
-This will export the file to and LDF file.
+This will export the file to an LDF file.

 - Once the export completes successfully, open the LDF file and confirm all objects.

-- Thereafter, import these objects to a new blank Active Directory by executing the following command:
+- Thereafter, import these objects into a new blank Active Directory by executing the following command: